MWANGI89/LmarLearn_App/README.md

 ## Contact

-For any inquiries or feedback, please reach out to [Elijah Mwangi Mutiso](mailto:support@ellinestech.co.ke).
+For any inquiries or feedback, please reach out to [Elijah Mwangi Mutiso(Ellines Tech Founder)](mailto:support@ellinestech.co.ke).
 ```

 ### Instructions for Adding the `README.md`